St. Pete church to beef up security in wake of shot fired through preschool window

 8 On Your Side reached out to the St. Petersburg Police Department and a spokeswoman said there aren’t any updates on the investigation.

-It’s unclear if the bullet went into the preschool by accident of if someone deliberately shot into the building.
+It’s unclear if the bullet went into the preschool by accident or if someone deliberately shot into the building.